What is varicose veins:

 Putting the stockings on

 Sharp or cracked finger nails, rough skin, sharp-edged rings, bracelets, or wristwatches can damage the sheer knitted fabric of your VENOSAN® medical compression stockings when you are putting them on or taking them off.
-It is therefore, advisable to wear perfectly ordinary kitchen gloves.
+Therefore, it is advisable to for you to wear gloves.
 Please proceed as follows:

-1. Make sure that neither your feet nor your legs are wet or even damp.
+1. Make sure that neither your feet nor your legs are wet.
 Talcum powder can be helpful if necessary.